Promptorium/promptorium/docs/configuration.md

 If the `preset` key in the `config.yaml` file is set, Promptorium will ignore the rest of the `conf.yaml` file.
 :::

+## Options

+Options are used to configure the promptorium prompt.
+They can be used in the `config.yaml` file to customize the appearance of the prompt.

+Here are the available option categories and their corresponding options:

+### cwd

+The `cwd` option is used to configure the cwd module.

+- `highlight_git_root` (bool): If true, the root of the git repository will be underlined in the cwd module.
+Default value is false.
+In cases of nested git repositories, the root of the outermost repository will be underlined.